Garden waste collections are taking place again, after a short break in service due to COVID-19.

 All other customers will need to sign up and pay.

-The easiest way to pay is by annual Direct Debit or a one off payment by credit or debit card.
+The easiest way to pay is by annual direct debit or a one off payment by credit or debit card.
 The payment will be taken out of your bank on the 10th or 24th of the month you sign up.
 If you have previously paid at a PayPoint or Post Office with a personalised barcode and now wish to pay by card or direct debit, please disregard your barcode letter and sign up below.

 In-cab technology tells our garden waste team who has paid so there’s no need to display a sticker, but you’ll need to put your house number clearly on your brown bin.

 Ensure your brown bin is put out by 6am on the day of collection and you take the bin back in by 12pm the day after.